On this page

 #Requirements snapshot

-#- To record the entry and exit of travelers for immigration control.
+#- To record entry and exit details of travelers

 Failure prevention (What causes Form TM.6 rejections?)